Stirling-Tools/Stirling-Tools.github.io/docs/Processor/Policies.md

 ## Routing

 Routing chooses a destination using the document's properties or classification.
 Rules run in order, with a fallback destination for unmatched documents.
 Use [Routing](./Routing.md) for configuration and an example without AI.

-## Unavailable templates

-The catalogue also contains Ingestion and Retention entries.
-A disabled or upgrade-labelled card does not mean that all operations described by that card are implemented or enabled in your build.
-Use the available steps and controls; do not design a production workflow around a disabled template.

 ## What enforcement means